ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 ## Types of 3D printing

-3D printing is not one technology, there are many different methods a 3D print can be created.
+3D printing is not one technology, there are many different methods how a 3D print can be created.
 Wherein the method the print is created varies depending on the technology used.

-Different technologies use different method and materials, each with their distinct advantages and disadvantages.
+Different technologies use different methods and materials, each with their distinct advantages and disadvantages.

-Some of these methods include (bot are not limited to):
+Some of these methods include (but are not limited to):

 - Fused deposition modeling (FDM)
 - Stereolithography (SLA)